-Our audit procedures related to litigation and claims involving opioid abuse included the following, among others:
+Our audit procedures related to the loss contingency involving the DOJ investigation included the following, among others:

-- We tested the effectiveness of internal controls related to management's review of litigation and claims involving opioid abuse, and approval of the accounting treatment and related disclosures based on the most recent facts and circumstances. - We inquired of the Company's internal and external legal counsel to understand the basis for the Company's conclusion that any potential loss from the litigation and claims involving opioid abuse, including through broad resolution via settlement, is neither probable nor reasonably estimable as of August 31, 2022.
-In addition, we requested and received a written response from internal and external legal counsel as it relates to litigation and claims involving opioid abuse. - We evaluated management's analysis of litigation and claims involving opioid abuse, read Board of Directors meeting minutes, including relevant sub-committee meeting minutes, and compared to responses from internal and external counsel.
+- We tested the effectiveness of internal controls related to management's review of loss contingencies, and approval of the accounting treatment and related disclosures based on the most recent facts and circumstances. - We inquired of the Company's internal and external legal counsel to understand the legal merits and the basis for the Company's conclusion specific to the likelihood of loss and as relevant the estimate of potential loss or range of loss - We requested and received written responses from internal and external legal counsel. - We obtained and evaluated management's evaluation of the loss contingency.
 As part of our procedures, we made inquiries of management and the audit committee to evaluate and corroborate our understanding obtained through inquiries of internal and external legal counsel.
-We also performed public domain searches for evidence contrary to management's analysis. - We obtained and reviewed the relevant court rulings and briefs identified by management that have been filed supporting the Company's legal defenses. - We compared the Company's assessment of this matter to relevant history of similar legal contingencies that have been settled or otherwise resolved to evaluate the consistency of the Company's assessment of litigation and claims involving opioid abuse as of August 31, 2022. - We consulted with our auditing experts to assist in our evaluation of the case facts and the Company's related accounting treatment for the litigation and claims involving opioid abuse. - We evaluated any events subsequent to August 31, 2022 that might impact our evaluation of litigation and claims involving opioid abuse, including any related accrual or disclosure. - We obtained written representations from executives of the Company. - We read the Company's related disclosures and evaluated them for consistency with our testing.
+We also performed public domain searches for evidence contrary to management's analysis.
+We evaluated management's recorded loss contingency and conclusion of the reasonably estimable amount. - We inspected Board of Directors meeting minutes, including relevant sub-committee meeting minutes and performed inquiries with executive management and the audit committee regarding the information discussed and presented to the Board of Directors during the relevant committee meetings. - We obtained and reviewed the court rulings and briefs identified by management as part of their evaluation of the loss contingency and informed the judgments made by management. - We consulted with professionals in our firm with expertise related to auditing loss contingencies. - We evaluated any events subsequent to August 31, 2023 that might impact our evaluation of loss contingencies, including any related accrual or disclosure. - We obtained written representations from executives of the Company. - We read the Company's related disclosures and evaluated them for consistency with our testing.